Orthogonality (mathematics): Definitions

-A set of vectors in an inner product space is called pairwise orthogonal if each pairing of them is orthogonal.
-Such a set is called an orthogonal set.

 In certain cases, the word normal is used to mean orthogonal, particularly in the geometric sense as in the normal to a surface.
 For example, the y-axis is normal to the curve $y = x^2$ at the origin.
 However, normal may also refer to the magnitude of a vector.
 In particular, a set is called orthonormal (orthogonal plus normal) if it is an orthogonal set of unit vectors.
 As a result, use of the term normal to mean "orthogonal" is often avoided.
 The word "normal" also has a different meaning in probability and statistics.